Last Updated on by

 Regardless of the lavish and pro-only price suggests, the Microsoft Xbox Elite Wireless controller has an appealing look that every gamer can enjoy.
 Its rubberized grips coupled with a cool touch finish and stainless-steel components makes the Xbox Elite Wireless Controller one of the most comfortable controllers in the market.

 The controller has paddles located on the back that when assigned the function of any face button, it helps control sensitivity levels.
-In addition, the pad works on PCs running Windows 7 or higher.
+In addition, the control pad works on PCs running Windows 7 or higher, simply by plugging it in.
+The ease of use and ergonmic design make the Xbox Elite our top runner up for the best pc gaming controller.
+If you want a hassle free controller for PC gaming then grab the Xbox elite as it requires NO additional software setup - it just works in Windows.

 Having the distance on the right trigger, one is to shoot non-automatic weapons faster, and crouching becomes quicker upon mapping it to one of the back.
 Paddles.